hughgardiner/where-should-we-eat/README.md

 # Where Should We Eat??

 Always struggling with choosing a restaurant for you and your friends to enjoy a nice meal together?
-Problem solved.
+Problem solved!

 ### `npm start`